Komodo/komodo-website/src/pages/blog/2014-10/enhancing-productivity-with-command-line-applications.html.md

 boost my productivity.
-When I was researching new editors, I remember being impressed with how easy it was to extend the editor’s features using languages like JavaScript and Python which were already in my repertoire, and that was one of the reasons I ended up choosing Komod
+When I was researching new editors, I remember being impressed with how easy it was to extend the editor’s features using languages like JavaScript and Python which were already in my repertoire, and that was one of the reasons I ended up choosing Komodo.

 Komodo IDE does a good job of providing integrated productivity tools such as its publishing feature, integration with source control, and Rx toolkit, but as